- Side Effects

 - Unknown whether this finding applies to younger postmenopausal women.

 Dose and duration (oral)

-- Accordingly, estrogens, with or without progestins, should be prescribed at lowest effective dosage and for shortest duration consistent with treatment goals and individual risks.
+- Accordingly, estrogens, with or without progestins, should be prescribed at the lowest effective dosage and for the shortest duration consistent with treatment goals and individual risks.

 Keep out of reach of children.
 In case of overdose, get medical help or contact a Poison Control Center immediately.

 - Known or suspected pregnancy or as a diagnostic test for pregnancy

 - Active thrombophlebitis, or current or past history of thromboembolic disorders, or cerebral vascular disease

 - Undiagnosed vaginal bleeding